-For our latest HRRL and cosmic particle experiments we implemented this configuration, and it proved to be quite effective.
+For our latest HRRL and cosmic particle experiments we implemented the configuration above which proved to be quite effective.
 In Figure 4-16 on page 62, we can see the setup for the HRRL experiment.
 Emphasis has been added to where the shielded cables are located for reference.